 The findings will enable to develop new pharmacological strategies for the prevention and treatment of aberrant affective functioning, especially by investigating the mechanisms of resilience.

-We began to address this issue by examining the role of sex and temperaments in cannabis and alcohol dependence, respectively, as well as in aggressiveness (see selected publications below).
+We began to address this issue by examining the role of biological risk factors (e.g., temperaments, sex) in cannabis and alcohol dependence, as well as of environmental risk factors (e.g., early life adversity) in aggressiveness and psychotic-like phenotypes (see selected publications below).

 Melis M, Sagheddu C, De Felice M, Casti A, Madeddu C, Spiga S, Muntoni AL, Mackie K, Marsicano G, Colombo G, Castelli MP, Pistis M. (2014) Enhanced endocannabinoid-mediated modulation of rostromedial tegmental nucleus drive onto dopamine neurons in Sardinian alcohol-preferring rats.
 Journal of Neuroscience, 34(38):12716-24